Operational interpretation of the vacuum and process matrices for identical particles: Process matrix description of the d SD protocol

 It is obvious that the interaction with the vacuum plays a prominent role in achieving the goal of the dSD protocol --- communication between Alice and Bob.
 But interactions with the vacuum are also crucial in the optical switch.
 Indeed, without those operations, it would be {\em impossible} to achieve superposition of orders of operations $U$ and $V$ in flat spacetime with fixed causal order of spacetime points~\cite{pau:voj:20}.

 In~\cite{ara:cos:bru:14} the so-called ``flag'' systems were introduced to count the number of operations performed in a lab without destroying the superposition, which count only one operation per each lab of the optical switch.
 Note though that using this method, which effectively counts the number of times a particle enters the lab, one would count three rather than four operations in the dSD protocol.
 This means that either the method is not appropriate, or in fact the dSD protocol features three, instead of four operations.
 In the case of the former, it would be useful to introduce a formal operational definition of a general method of counting operations, given that the above ``flag'' method cannot count interactions with the vacuum.
+In the case of the latter, it would mean that one could extract the information from the system at $t_f$ without performing an operation at~all.

-On the other hand, if the interaction between the vacuum and the apparatus would not be considered an operation, an issue with formulating the process vector for the dSD protocol would arise.
+Indeed, if the interaction between the vacuum and the apparatus would not be considered an operation, an issue with formulating the process vector for the dSD protocol would arise.
 The one we formulated in~\eqref{eq:ProcessVectorDdS} contains input and output Hilbert spaces associated with the interaction between the vacuum and the detectors.
 It is not possible to formulate a process matrix for the dSD protocol that would feature three operations, without the mentioned interaction with the vacuum.
 Namely, depending on the choice of input bits $a$ and $b$, the photon will end up either in Alice's or Bob's lab, rendering it impossible to know in advance which of the two agents is supposed to perform the final operation.
 Thus, it is not possible to formulate a process matrix which features only one operation at the final moment $t_f$.
 Note that the process matrices themselves were introduced as the main tool for describing quantum processes in the operational approach.
 In other words, the impossibility of formulating the main operational tool for the dSD protocol without introducing the interaction with the vacuum as an operation, suggests that the latter should be considered as an operation in that protocol.

 Note that, if the dSD and the optical switch protocols featured incoherent mixtures of the two possible paths instead of coherent superpositions, then one could formulate the corresponding process matrices without treating the interaction with the vacuum as an operation, indeed without even mentioning the vacuum at all.
 These would be purely classical processes, which would not feature any interference effects.
 In general, ommiting the vacuum is a natural point of view in classical physics.
 However, if one wants to describe quantum physics, the notions of the vacuum and its interaction with the apparatus are unavoidable.